FrankM1/docs/content/install/ubuntu.md

 ## Future maintenance

-Once Ghost is properly set up it's important to keep it properly maintained and up to date.
-Fortunately, this is relatively easy to do using Ghost-CLI.
-Run `ghost help` for a list of available commands, or explore the full [Ghost-CLI documentation](/api/ghost-cli/).
+Once Qazana is properly set up it's important to keep it properly maintained and up to date.
+Fortunately, this is relatively easy to do using Qazana-CLI.
+Run `ghost help` for a list of available commands, or explore the full [Qazana-CLI documentation](/api/ghost-cli/).

 ---